jellyfin/jellyfin.org/docs/general/server/media/movies.md

 # Movies

-Movies should usually be in the library root directory or in a subfolder for the individual films.
-The subfolders allow for organization of metadata and images.
+Movies must be in the library root directory or in a subfolder for the individual films.
+Not following this structure may lead to misidentification or missing media.
+Subfolders allow for organization of metadata and images.
 Adding the year at the end in parentheses will yield the best results when scraping metadata.

 :::tip